nurullodev/Dictionary/README.md

 2. Add or edit dictionary entries following the established format and guidelines.
 3. Submit a pull request to have your changes reviewed and merged.

-Please review our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the [MIT License](LICENSE).